sjs-code-foundry/car-servicing/README.md

 -   [ ] Implement Age of Vehicle in Car Stats (new collection in Firestore)
 -   [ ] Use Data Attributes on Weekly Checks (deleting checks, opening table of weekly checks, etc.)
 -   [x] Try to catch errors with AppCheck on desktop (open app early on Sunday morning, when you usually need it)
--   [ ] Refactor tabHeight const and setModalContainerHeight function (perhaps introduce delay to prevent weird behavior?)
+-   [ ] Refactor tabHeight const and setModalContainerHeight function (introduce delay to set to height of page after it has loaded)
 -   [x] Adjust date calc in Car Stats to use date of newest record

 #### Security